corozb/carrito-de-compras/README.md

-# Carrito de Compras usando useReducer
+# Carrito de Compras usando useState

 I use this repo to learn about create a shopping Cart using diferents kind of hooks to manage state.